flocela/CaIng/README.md

 # README
 This is the repository for the Cantando Ingles rails website.

-/                  -Landing page for Cantando Ingles.
+/                  - Landing page for Cantando Ingles.
+The default language
+                     is :es.

-/songs             -Lists all the current songs that one can download here or
+/songs             - Lists all the songs that one can download from this website or
-                 using the Android app Cantando Ingles
+                 using the Android app Cantando Ingles.
+The default language is :es.

+/admin             - /admin is only in :en

-/admin/home        -Anyone can get to this page, not just admins.
+/admin/home        - Anyone can get to this page, not just admins.
 If you're
                  an Admin, Songs link is shown.

-/admin/songs/      -Lists all the current songs, and each song has a 'delete'
+/admin/songs/      - Lists all the songs, and each song has a 'delete'
                  and 'edit' button.
 Also contains a 'new song' button.
 Only an admin named flocela@gmail.com can add, delete, or change a song, or even get to this page.